szubertpiotrek/StarWarsApp/README.md

 easy app with information about Star Wars

 made in Angular framework, typescript, and styled with Sass, with using SW API

+# To run
+clone the repo -> ng serve